Hughem27/emergingtech/README.md

 - Research an emerging technology in order to use it.<br>
 - Implement a solution to a computing problem using an emerging technology.<br>

-In todays world the use of "Artificial Intelligence" is crucial to the everday life and only getting more and more frequent.
+In todays world the use of "Artificial Intelligence" is crucial to the everyday life and only getting more and more frequent.
 In this notebook we will be exploring some of the origins of todays "Artificial Intelligence" and how it got there.

 # Trigrams
 **What is a Trigram?**<br>
 A trigram is a case of n-gram.
 Where the count (n) is 3,</sup><sup>[[1]](#reference-1)</sup> Hence Tri-Gram.
-Trigrams are usually used for statistical analysis of texts in lanugauge processing.
+Trigrams are usually used for statistical analysis of texts in language processing.
 Trigrams help capture patterns in language.
 Example,the sequence "THE" appears often, this indicates that these characters often appear together in English, which the model can use to predict or generate similar patterns.
 Breaking text into trigrams, language models achieve a good balance between predictive accuracy and computational efficiency.
 This approach makes trigrams valuable for applications like text generation, speech recognition, and basic language analysis<sup>[[2]](#reference-2)</sup><br><br>
 Trigrams are a concept used in Natural Language Processing "NLP" rather than being a specific type of model like large language models "LLMs".